UB-Mannheim/zotkat/README.md

 ## How can I report an error or correct it?

 Everyone can report errors here directly by opening an [issue](https://github.com/UB-Mannheim/zotkat/issues).
 Moreover, feature reqests can be discussed there.
-Any changes of a translator can be done suggested by a pull reqest directly on GitHub.
+Any changes of a translator can be suggested by a pull reqest directly on GitHub.
 A more detailed description (in German) can be found on this [wiki page](https://github.com/UB-Mannheim/zotkat/wiki).

 </details>

+---

 <details open>
 <summary>🇩🇪 Deutsche Version</summary>